ficonsulting/RInno/README.md

       # Check your files, then
       compile_iss()

 Feel free to read the Inno Setup [documentation](http://www.jrsoftware.org/ishelp/) and RInno's documentation to get a sense for what is possible.
 Please also suggest useful features or build them yourself!
+We have a very positive culture here at FI, and we would love to get your feedback.